rus1ru/SmartSense-EN1190/README.md

 **MPU6050-Based Motion Sensing Iron Auto Shut-off System**

-IronGuard-MPU is a safety and automation project aimed at reducing fire hazards and saving electricity.
+SmartSense is a safety and automation project aimed at reducing fire hazards and saving electricity.
 It uses the **MPU6050 6-axis motion sensor** to track iron movement.
 If no motion is detected for a preset duration, the system automatically shuts off power via a relay.

 ---